xrpsymbol/xrpsymbol.github.io/README.md

 <img align="center" width="70" src="images/xrp-currency-example.jpg">

+### Why a symbol?

+Ripple XRP already uses an existing unofficial ISO 4217 code, *XRP*.
+While using *XRP* as a prefix to an amount is possible, currencies like the U.S. Dollar use both the 3 character ISO code and a symbol, USD and $ respectively.
+In terms of cryptocurrencies, Bitcoin was recently given a new symbol in the Unicode encoding standard (₿).
+XRP is no different, as XRP meets the definition of a currency in some cases.

+###### What are the characteristics of a "currency"?
+> 1. Scarce: There will ever be a maximum of 100 Billion XRP created.
+> 2. Durable: XRP is digital, thus it does not degrade with use.
+> 3. Portable: XRP can be stored and moved in digital storage, eg: flash drives, mobile phone wallets.
+> 5. Authenticity Verfication: XRP can be traced using immutable blockchain technology and transactions are recorded in consensus.
+> 6. Storage: XRP can be stored in a universal distributed blockchain network of computers and digital wallets.
+> 7. Fungible: All XRP's are considered equal and valued equally.

+Note: As people accept XRP in exchange for goods and services, and considering the aformentioned characteristics, the need for a universally recognizable symbol is necessary for representing the units of XRP.

 ### What's next?

 Once we agree on a symbol, we need to create a glyph that will need to be submitted to the [Unicode Consortium](https://unicode.org) for consideration.
 In order to be considered, we will need to get support from the community and a sponsor that can submit the [application](https://unicode.org/L2/L2014/14232-n4502-form.pdf) for the successful implemetation of this character into the Unicode encoding standard.